fshowalter/movielog-archive/reviews/shock-waves-1977.md

 :backdrop: https://lh3.googleusercontent.com/lzLOK11xD98IrAW7Kbn1eyuF8NFIwU6__3tRUlCA9F8=w1000-rj
 pull_quote: "The characters in _Shock Wave_ are so inane, by the end, we’re rooting against them."
 ---
 The four survivors planned to hole up in the abandoned hotel’s vault-like refrigerator.
 It was a good plan, considering the squad of undead, water-breathing Nazi storm troopers lurking outside.
-Then one of the survivors gets claustrophobic and fires a signal flare into the refrigerator.
+Then one survivor gets claustrophobic and fires a signal flare into the refrigerator.
 That’s where _Shock Waves_ lost me.

 The film had potential.
 Early on, John Carradine captains a small sight-seeing boat.
 On board are his mate, the chef, and four tourists.
 Carradine holds our interest while the script goes about stranding the boat on a remote island.
 This involves a series of contrived events including having Carradine throw the ship’s navigation system overboard.